zeerakahmed/makhzan/scripts/README.md

 ## How to run

-To build the scripts on your machine, run
+To build the scripts on your machine, `cd` to this package directory and then run `swift build`
-`swift build`

 To run a script, identify the target you want to run as follows: